Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking

 We assume that the probability of measuring an outcome $m\in \{-1,1\}$ corresponding to the states $|0\rangle$ and $|1\rangle$ is given by the likelihood function

 where the parameters $\alpha = -0.02$ and $\beta = 0.6$ are coefficients that together capture state preparation and readout errors, while $T$ describes a coherence time that limits the duration of the evolution time $\tau$ (see the Supplemental Material~\cite{supplementary} for further details on how they impact the algorithm performance).
-We set $T\approx\SI{10}{\micro\second}$ based on the Hahn echo coherence time $T_{2\text{E}}\approx\SI{12}{\micro\second}$.
+We set $T=\SI{10}{\micro\second}$ based on the Hahn echo coherence time $T_{2\text{E}}\approx\SI{12}{\micro\second}$.
 We choose a value slightly lower than the estimated $T_{\text{2E}}$ to be on the safe side in case the intrinsic decoherence rate fluctuates on longer time scales.
 For reference, $T_2\approx \SI{42}{\micro\second}$ at $\Phi_{\text{ext}}=0$.
 The qubit fluctuation $\varepsilon$ is what we want the controller to estimate.

 We emphasize that in this experiment the controller \emph{adaptively} computes in real time both the Ramsey evolution time $\tau$ and the drive frequency $f_\text{d}$ (and thus $\Updelta f$) for each probing cycle.
-This differs from previously employed approaches where (i) the evolution time $\tau$ is fixed~\cite{Vepsaelaeinen2022} and (ii) only either the evolution time $\tau$ \emph{or} the effective rotating frame frequency is chosen adaptively~\cite{Bonato2015, Arshad2024, Berritta2024b}.
+This differs from previously employed approaches where (i) the evolution time $\tau$ is fixed~\cite{Vepsaelaeinen2022} and (ii) only either the evolution time $\tau$ \emph{or} the effective rotating frame frequency is chosen adaptively~\cite{Bonato2015, joas2021, Arshad2024, Berritta2024b}.

 Adaptive control of the phase theoretically allows for one bit of information to be gained per experiment in an error-free qubit.
 The estimation begins with the longest sensing time, which corresponds to the smallest frequency sensitivity~\cite{childs_quantum_2000}, and proceeds with shorter sensing times that yield larger frequency resolutions.
 To improve robustness against experimental errors, the strategy can be modified by repeating measurements with reduced information gain per measurement~\cite{said_nanoscale_magnetometry_2011, cappellaro_spin-bath_narrowing_2012}, which has been experimentally demonstrated using nitrogen-vacancy centers~\cite{nusran_high-dynamic-range_2012, waldherr_high-dynamic-range_2012, Bonato2015}.
 However, this phase estimation approach presents some limitations: (i) an extensive parameter search is required to determine the optimal number of repetitions for each sensing time~\cite{Bonato2015}, (ii) a Bayesian approach would yield a multi-modal probability distribution that requires many more than two parameters to be stored in memory, and (iii) the estimate becomes only useful after the very last cycle.